otherness-space/immaterialize/README.md

 The plan
 - [x] Add PrismJS
 - [ ] Add HTML5 Boilerplate
+  - [ ] Materialize, v1.0.0-beta deploys normalize.css v7.0.0.
+HTML5 Boilerplate, v6.1.0 deploys normalize.css v8.0.0
+  - [ ] HTML5 Boilerplate main.css may have  styles beneficial after a closer reading
+  - [ ] Modernizr 3.6.0 (Custom Build) deserves a closer reading. https://modernizr.com/download/?-cssanimations-csscolumns-customelements-flexbox-history-picture-pointerevents-postmessage-sizes-srcset-webgl-websockets-webworkers-addtest-domprefixes-hasevent-mq-prefixedcssvalue-prefixes-setclasses-testallprops-testprop-teststyles
+  - [ ] Is there a benefit to jquery at this time?
+  - [ ] Further look if it is useful to pursue a "simple, quick way to concatenate, minify, and version static files in a Wordpress theme" https://gist.github.com/necolas/2347014
 - [ ] Develop away from the underscores' basic Customizer using the elaborate [Make](https://thethemefoundry.com/wordpress-themes/make/), by The Theme Foundry, as a reference point.
   - [ ] Typography
   - [ ] Colors